 Kill A Watt Meter

-I have a background in electronics, electricity, and electro-mechanical.
+I have a background in electronics, electricity, and generally electro-mechanical.
 But you don’t need to be an expert to grasp some of the basic concepts of a solar PV system.
 Though you do need some fundamental knowledge of electricity – such as ‘ohms-law’ and a few other fundamentals).

 My assumption for this article will be that you have some basic knowledge.
 Even if you don’t posses some of the fundamental knowledge in this area, hopefully you will still find the articles to be somewhat interesting (grin).